 Last month we introduced a new monthly series focused on sharing with greater depth the ministries of the Sisters of the Holy Cross.
-This month we take a deeper look at the Prottasha Sewing Center in Kulaura, Bangladesh, and how it is producing fruit not only in Bangladesh but also for sisters living at Saint Mary’s Convent.
+This month we take a deeper look at the Prottasha Sewing Sheba Kunjo (Service Space) in Kulaura, Bangladesh, and how it is producing fruit not only in Bangladesh but also for sisters living at Saint Mary’s Convent.
 This training and empowerment ministry started in 2006, offering sewing training to young women who have had to drop out of school due to family obligations or other struggles.

 The Sisters of the Holy Cross began ministering in Bangladesh more than 165 years ago.
 Kulaura, located in rural northeast Bangladesh, has had Holy Cross sisters present since 1981 as sisters journeyed with villagers to tea plantations by offering pastoral and educational ministry.
 The people of Kulaura earn less than $1 per day on average and many suffer from malnutrition due to extreme poverty.